lonetech/nolo-osvr/readme.md

 Press `Add Entry` and input `CMAKE_PREFIX_PATH` as the name.
 Set the Type to path, and in the Value field include the paths to the OSVR SDK and the NoloVR SDK.
 This *should* be all you need, but you might need to include additional paths (after downloading their respective libraries) if you get an error asking for libfunctionality or Boost.
 Look through OSVR-Core documentation for instructions on these.

+If you encounter strange, nearly silent build errors, it may be that OSVR-Core was detected in the wrong directory by CMAKE.

+The easiest way to fix this is to check the osvr_DIR entry in CMAKE and ensure it is set to an installation of the SDK binaries downloaded from https://osvr.github.io/using/.

 Press `Configure`.

 You will get an error that says HIDAPI cannot be found.
 This is expected.
 If you get any other errors, see the above comment about adding paths to Boost etc.